lux-sp4rk/bloodwork-vn/docs/manuscript.md

 She woke up in the middle of the night with a headache.
 She went to the kitchen, and made herself a vodka cranberry.
 She couldn’t take any aspirin, for she had been drinking.
 She knew for sure that mixing those was bad for one’s health, so she made herself a double.
 And then another one to top it off.

-Feeling fortified, she made her way to her room, pausing at Tommy’s doorway.
+Feeling better, she made her way to her room, pausing at Tommy’s doorway.
 He looked so small and fragile under the blankets.
 Rachel lingered for a moment, her chest tightening.
 She missed her late husband, Captain Branson…Ethan, every day.
 He had been shorter than her, not by much - she thought of herself as on the short side of tall, but he had carried himself with a commanding presence that filled every room.

 She still loved to say “Captain Branson”, letting it linger on her lips like it was a kiss.